crocs-muni/usable-cert-validation/_guides/gnutls_crl.md

 ## 4. Fill the trusted list with trusted CRLs

 During this step, the trusted list should be filled with trusted CRLs.
-These trusted CRLs are downloaded from URLs that are stored in the crl distribution point extension of X509 certificate.
+These trusted CRLs are downloaded from URLs that are stored in the CRL distribution point extension of X.509 certificate.
 Downloading takes place through all certificates in the certification chain (excluding the root one), where each certificate could contain multiple distribution points.
 After downloading each CRL, it is necessary to verify its signature.

 ```c
 gnutls_x509_crt_t certificate;